OpenPrinting/cups-snap/README.md

 ## What is planned/still missing?

-* Auto-connect to all interfaces (avahi, raw-usb, home, system-files).
+* Auto-connect to all interfaces (cups-control, network-manager-observe)
+* Spin out cups-browsed into a separate Snap

 ## Change on design goals: Printer drivers deprecated -> Printer Applications